Balkan Trust for Democracy

 - Rockefeller Brothers Fund

 BTD operates with a small, skilled staff with extensive experience in the region.
 BTD further engages experts on its grant review committee, which is composed of GMF staff members engaged in civil society work across the globe, as well as BTD donors and partners.
 An extensive network of local and regional experts and practitioners also helps to guide and inform the work of BTD.

 The Balkan Trust for Democracy (BTD) awards grants to support projects addressing themes of democracy and good governance, policy dialogue and networking, and regional cooperation and European integration.
 BTD’s grantmaking activities focus primarily on six countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia.
-BTD also support relevant regional initiatives that promote benefits of pan-Balkan network, including civil society stakeholders from Western and Eastern Europe, and in particular those based in Bulgaria, Croatia and Romania.
+BTD also support relevant regional initiatives that promote the benefits of a pan-Balkan network, including civil society stakeholders from Europe, and in particular those based in Bulgaria, Croatia, Italy, and Romania.
 Priority areas within these themes include:

 - Civic Engagement

 - Culture of Giving

 Supported projects typically achieve their goals through: public debate; leadership development; policy work; civic education; new mechanisms; advocacy; monitoring; implementation and enforcement; shared objectives; best practices; networks; re-granting; and reconciliation.
 Preference will be given to those proposals designed to increase citizen engagement with government; measurably impact public policy; strengthen leadership skills of individuals and organizations; facilitate cross-border and/or cross-sector cooperation; and encourage the transfer of experiences and innovative ideas through clear communication and dissemination plans.